-Actions necessary for remediation may include, but are not limited to: repetition of a course or other program requirement, reduced practicum or course load, personal therapy, psychological or medical or other assessment, leave of absence, consultation with the Office of Services for Students with Disabilities, documentation of disability-related information, additional coursework or practica, increased supervision, frequent and regularly scheduled meetings with specific program faculty members or other relevant program personnel, adherence to specific deadlines, restriction of participation in professional/program activities, and other modifications or accommodations as appropriate.
+Actions necessary for remediation may include, but are not limited to: repetition of a course or other program requirement, reduced practicum or course load, personal therapy, psychological or medical or other assessment, leave of absence, consultation with the Accessible NU (services for students with disabilities), documentation of disability-related information, additional coursework or practica, increased supervision, frequent and regularly scheduled meetings with specific program faculty members or other relevant program personnel, adherence to specific deadlines, restriction of participation in professional/program activities, and other modifications or accommodations as appropriate.
 The remediation plan contains specific descriptions of problems, benchmarks for progress, suggestions for remediation, a definitive timeline (after which the plan must be reviewed), and consequences for failure to meet remediation requirements.